blbadger/blbadger.github.io/gpu-server.md

 If you are not planning to perform batched inference, you are probably better off with 3090s or L40s if price is not an object.
 If inference throughput is of utmost importance and your model framework supports 8-bit or 4-bit integer computation (vLLM currently supports fp8 and int8 for Hopper GPUs), you are probably better off with an Ampere (which supports 8-bit int) or a Hopper (4-bit int and 8-bit float) architecture GPU.
 Additionally, these newer GPUs will give you the ability to use optimizations (like chunked prefill available as an experimental feature in vLLM) that speed up input and output processing especially for large context windows.

 **Anything requiring high numerical precision**: This machine is far and away the most cost-effective approach to 64-bit computation.
 Consumer GPUs don't really offer proper support for this as it is relatively rare outside scientific computing, and the V100 is by far the best 64-bit FLOP per dollar GPU on the market (~8 TFLOPS for 150 dollars, compared to ~10 TFLOPS for 3k dollars for an A100 for example).
 There isn't much more to be said here other than as long as your high-precision simulation is sufficiently GPU-limited, this server will offer you remarkable speedups relative to consumer or industrial hardware of equivalent price.
-In my case what took weeks for an RTX 3060 to compute requires mere hours for the four V100s.
+In my case what took weeks for an RTX 3060 to compute requires a few hours for the four V100s.